ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 # Roles {#roles}

 An endpoint system (a.k.a., Entity) may implement one or more attestation Roles to accommodate a variety of possible message flows.
-Exemplary message flows are described in {{passport}} and {{background}}.
+Exemplary message flows are described in [passport] and [background].
 Role messages are secured by the Entity that generated it.
 Entities possess credentials (e.g., cryptographic keys) that authenticate, integrity protect and optionally confidentiality protect attestation messages.

 ## Attester {#attester}